 These reviews as well as the findings of other internal and external reviews are protected under Section 51 of the British Columbia Evidence Act.
 The purpose of S. 51 and its related confidentiality provisions is to facilitate open and frank discussion among doctors, nurses, support staff, administrators and others to aid quality improvement in the hospital setting.

-We appreciate the community’s interest in the hospital and we have met with various community groups and we are listening.
-We are mindful of public safety as a primary criterion when deciding community access.
-We know that this is a challenging population and it is in the best interest of patients, staff and the community for our programs to be successful
+We appreciate the community’s interest in the hospital, we have met with various community groups, and we are listening.
+We are mindful of public safety as a top priority when making decisions about community access.